 A list of 10 significant feature differences between Ubuntu 20.04 and Ubuntu 22.04 LTS for folks transitioning from LTS to LTS.

 If you are a Ubuntu 20.04 LTS Focal Fossa user and plan to upgrade or install the latest Ubuntu 22.04 LTS “Jammy Jellyfish”, this guide is for you.
 The primary aspect is there are significant and structural changes between these two LTS versions which is somewhat rare in terms of LTS releases.
-In one go, a lot changed if you compare both the LTS releases.
+A lot changed if you compare the LTS releases in one go.

 Ubuntu 22.04 LTS vs Ubuntu 20.04 LTS – Feature Difference

 The first visual change you notice is the base accent colour of Ubuntu changes to more “Orange” compared to two earlier “brown-orange”.
 Also, Canonical changed the Ubuntu official logo from this release onwards, and it is visible right from the Plymouth animation while booting.
 The new logo may look a little strange while you look at it for the first time, but it grows into you, eventually.
 I feel it’s a distinct logo in its way.

 The default Ubuntu installer did not see any additional changes.
 We hoped the new Flutter–based installer would land, but it didn’t.
 With that said, the steps to installation remain the same.
 The only difference you may notice is the accent colour and cosmetic changes on the dialogue boxes and controls.
 Functionality-wise, there is no change in the installation steps.

 3. Lock and Login Screen, Desktop First look and Wallpaper